Kia Optima Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Kia Optima Hybrid Insurance
+How to Find Low Cost Kia Optima Hybrid Insurance

-- Drivers considered higher risk who have multiple accidents or major violations pay on average $1,510 more every year to buy Kia Optima Hybrid insurance
+- Drivers who have several accidents or serious violations may pay on average $1,510 more every year for car insurance

 - Increasing physical damage deductibles can save around $400 each year